Glechons are talented in the area of search and rescue, as their sense of smell makes them great at tracking.

 Their strong sense of smell, combined with curiosity and an intelligent personality, makes the Glechon a good tracker used from time to time in search and rescue operations.
 They may chase small animals, but they tend to maintain their good behavior, doing great with other dogs and even strangers.

 New pet owners looking for how to care for Glechons, specifically Glechon puppies, must consider a range of unique factors.
 Whether it’s health issues like hip dysplasia or different care related to their energy level and need for social interaction, Glechons have breed-specific factors that must be considered.
 It is recommended that this breed is trained while they are still puppies, as Glechons are known for their stubbornness.
 It is best to begin training from socialization to obedience and crating right from birth if it is possible.

 Glechons, particularly puppies, have different health considerations compared to other dog breeds.
+For example, the breed is prone to congenital heart disease.
+Be aware of the connection between legumes in dog food and dog heart failure, because you may want to opt for legume-free dog food.
 Therefore, new owners should consider these factors when choosing a food for their pet:

 Glechon puppy dog food: Because of their size and genetic makeup, Glechons have a high tendency to develop hip dysplasia.
 When considering wet or dry dog food for a puppy consider a brand that has higher calcium content to avoid these issues later in life.
 Dog food that contains chicken or fish is a good option.
 If no good calcium-rich foods are available, consider adding a small amount of milk to meals.